jfjlaros/simpleRPC/docs/introduction.rst

     }

 A common way of making functions available is to map each of the functions to an unique value.
-The Arduino reads one byte from an I/O device and it uses this to call the appropriated function.
+The Arduino reads one byte from an I/O device and it uses this to select the appropriated function.

 If a function takes parameters, their values need to be read from the I/O device before calling the function.
 Any return value needs to be written to the